Understand Azure Active Directory architecture

 Azure AD architecture

-Azure AD's geographically distributed architecture combines extensive monitoring, automated rerouting, failover, and recovery capabilities enable us to deliver enterprise-level availability and performance to our customers.
+Azure AD's geographically distributed architecture combines extensive monitoring, automated rerouting, failover, and recovery capabilities, which deliver company-wide availability and performance to customers.

 The following architecture elements are covered in this article:

 The most common way to build an accessible and usable, data-rich system is through independent building blocks or scale units for the Azure AD data tier, scale units are called partitions.

 The data tier has several front-end services that provide read-write capability.
 The diagram below shows how the components of a single-directory partition are delivered throughout geographically distributed data centers.

 The components of Azure AD architecture include a primary replica and secondary replicas.

 The primary replica receives all writes for the partition it belongs to.
 Any write operation is immediately replicated to a secondary replica in a different datacenter before returning success to the caller, thus ensuring geo-redundant durability of writes.

 All directory reads are serviced from secondary replicas, which are at data centers that are physically located across different geographies.
 There are many secondary replicas, as data is replicated asynchronously.
 Directory reads, such as authentication requests, are serviced from data centers that are close to customers.
 The secondary replicas are responsible for read scalability.

 Scalability is the ability of a service to expand to meet increasing performance demands.
 Write scalability is achieved by partitioning the data.
 Read scalability is achieved by replicating data from one partition to multiple secondary replicas distributed throughout the world.

 Requests from directory applications are routed to the datacenter that they are physically closest to.
 Writes are transparently redirected to the primary replica to provide read-write consistency.
 Secondary replicas significantly extend the scale of partitions because the directories are typically serving reads most of the time.